Learn

 But the climb to wealth isn't just about collecting shiny objects.
 It's also about knowing what assets to track along the way.
 You need to keep a check on which investments can help you arrive and which ones are weighing you down when life happens.

 In this episode, we delve into the topic of investment portfolios once again.
 This time, we’re spilling the tea on what you should be tracking in your portfolio and why it matters.
-We also chat about how to calculate your net worth and what’s the financial independence (FI) number for a comfortable retirement.
+We also chat about how to calculate your net worth and what’s the financial independence (FI) number or a comfortable retirement.

 What is an investment?